Q: How do you make your avocado oil?

 Q: How does the centrifuge extraction (refining) give it a higher smoke point?

 A: Think about the oils being pressed from the flesh of the avocado - it still contains fatty compounds and a little bit of that flesh at the end, which if heated too high, will start to smoke.
 That is why the Extra Virgin has a lower smoke point, because of those extra particles.
-If you bottle it right away, you have a cold-pressed, or "virgin" oil which retains its natural color and flavor.
 The refinement is separating the pure oil from the flesh and the particles.
 The purer the oil, the more neutral the flavor, and the higher the smoke point.
 Basically, the refinement process is designed to extract the more heat-sensitive components from the fat in order to raise the smoke point.

 Q: What is the Vital Fat composition of Avocado Oil?

 A: Omega-6 to Omega-3 ratio: 13.1:1 Omega-3 fatty acids: 1% Omega-6 fatty acids: 12.5% Omega-9 fatty acids: 67.9% Saturated fatty acids: 11.6%

 Q: Are your avocado oil heat and light stable?

 A: Yes!
 Our avocado oil is naturally heat-stable and is protected from the elements in a beautiful dark glass bottle.
 It can be used for high heat cooking, over 420 degrees.

 Q: What is the shelf life of your avocado oil?

 A: It's good for 18 months unopened.
 Once opened, we recommend using within a year.
 It does Not need to be refrigerated.